AL333Z/fp-in-industry/pres.md

 # Extremely helpful to write code that:
 - doesn't leak
-- handles properly terminal signals
+- handles properly terminal signals (e.g. `SIGTERM`) by default (no need to register a shutdown hook)
+- do the right thing by design

 ---